-- This feature requires the refresh setting Refresh during document processing to be enabled.
-If it is not enabled, then the refresh that triggers the zeroing will not occur.
-Refresh during document processing is enabled by default. - If this setting is enabled in conjunction with Axiom queries that are configured to Refresh after save data, then the queries will be zeroed before the file is saved.
-After the file has been saved, the queries will be refreshed.
+- The refresh behavior Refresh during document processing must be enabled in order for the Axiom query to zero on save.
+This behavior is enabled by default. - If this setting is enabled and some Axiom queries use the refresh behavior Refresh after save data, then the queries will be zeroed before the file is saved.
+After the file has been saved, the queries will be refreshed. - If this setting is enabled and some Axiom queries have an assigned batch number, the batched queries do not zero on save.